Judge orders Michael Cohen to be released from prison

 In ruling, Hellerstein said he made the “finding that the purpose of transferring Mr. Cohen from furlough and home confinement to jail is retaliatory.”
 He added: “And it’s retaliatory for his desire to exercise his First Amendment rights to publish the book.”

-Cohen, 53, sued federal prison officials and Attorney General William Barr on Monday, saying he was ordered back to prison because he was writing a book to be released before the November presidential election.
+Cohen, 53, sued federal prison officials and Attorney General William Barr on Monday, saying he was ordered back to prison because he was writing a book: “Disloyal: The True Story of Michael Cohen, Former Personal Attorney to President Donald J. Trump.”

+In a written declaration, Cohen said his book “will provide graphic and unflattering details about the President’s behavior behind closed doors,” including a description of anti-Semitic and “virulently racist remarks” against Black leaders including President Barack Obama and Nelson Mandela, South Africa’s first Black president.

+He said he worked openly on his manuscript until May at Otisville's prison library and discussed his book with prison officials.
+He said he was told in April that a lawyer for the Trump Organization, where he worked for a decade, was claiming he was barred from publishing his book by a non-disclosure agreement.
+Cohen disputes that.

-His attorney, Danya Perry, said in a statement that the order was “a victory for the First Amendment” and showed that the government cannot block a book critical of the president as a condition of release to home confinement.
+Cohen's attorney, Danya Perry, said in a statement that Hellerstein's order was “a victory for the First Amendment” and showed that the government cannot block a book critical of the president as a condition of release to home confinement.
 “This principle transcends politics and we are gratified that the rule of law prevails," she said.

-The book will address “Trump’s personality and proclivities, his private and professional affairs, and his personal and business ethics," according to the lawsuit.
-It further stated that the government’s demand that Cohen agree not to speak to or through any media, including by publishing a book, violated his constitutional rights.

-Cohen had been furloughed in May along with other prisoners as authorities tried to slow the spread of the COVID-19 in federal prisons.
+Cohen was released in May along with other prisoners as authorities tried to slow the spread of the COVID-19 in federal prisons.

 He was one year into a three-year prison sentence after pleading guilty to campaign finance charges and lying to Congress, among other crimes.